mongodb/docs/source/pymongo/read_preferences.rst

-:mod:`read_preferences` -- Utilities for choosing which member of a replica set to read from.
+:py:mod:`read_preferences` -- Utilities for choosing which member of a replica set to read from.
 =============================================================================================

 .. automodule:: pymongo.read_preferences